Age: 5 years

-Kids: 8 and up, dog savvy
+Kids: Yes, 10+, dog savvy

 Fenced Yard: Preferred

-Adoption Fee: $350
+Adoption Fee: $400

 If you have the picture perfect spot for this beautiful Poppy, all you have to do is click the link to fill out an application for her.
 Please be ready to travel as FBRN does not ship dogs as cargo, so adopters are expected to pick up their dogs from their foster family.